אִם יִרְצֶה הַשֵּׁם

 Basic CUE validates what JSON Schema validates, then goes further:

-// Schema: what must be true #Deployment: { replicas: int & >0 & <100 // Type + bounds image: =~"^registry.company.io/" // Pattern resources: { requests: memory: string limits: memory: string // Cross-field: limits ≥ requests limits: memory: >=requests.memory } // Cross-field: replicas affects other constraints if replicas > 1 { strategy: type: "RollingUpdate" } } // Data: what is configured myApp: #Deployment & { replicas: 3 image: "registry.company.io/app:v1.2.3" resources: { requests: memory: "64Mi" limits: memory: "128Mi" // Valid: 128Mi ≥ 64Mi } }
+// Schema: what must be true #Deployment: { replicas: int & >0 & <100 // type + bounds image: =~"^registry.company.io/" // pattern resources: { requests: memory: =~"^[0-9]+Mi$" limits: memory: =~"^[0-9]+Mi$" // Cross-field: limits must be at least as large as requests. // In production CUE, use integer extraction via strconv.Atoi // or enforce the policy at the CI layer via cue vet + a Go validator. // The constraint below is conceptual pseudocode: // limits.memory >= requests.memory } if replicas > 1 { strategy: type: "RollingUpdate" } } // Data: what is configured myApp: #Deployment & { replicas: 3 image: "registry.company.io/app:v1.2.3" resources: { requests: memory: "64Mi" limits: memory: "128Mi" } }

 The & operator is unification, not Boolean AND.
 It produces the most specific value satisfying both operands, or _|_ if none exists.